 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 The symptoms of amyloidosis can vary widely, depending on the specific organ or number of organs affected by the buildup of amyloid protein(s).
 People with amyloidosis may experience the symptoms or signs listed below.
-Sometimes, people with amyloidosis do not show any of these symptoms.
-Or, these symptoms may be caused by another medical condition.
-All of these factors challenge doctors to make a timely and accurate diagnosis of amyloidosis because the symptoms and clinical presentation can mimic numerous other more common diseases and conditions.
-If you are concerned about a symptom or sign on this list, please talk with your doctor.
+Sometimes, people with amyloidosis do not show any of these symptoms, or these symptoms may be caused by another medical condition.
+All of these factors challenge doctors to make a timely and accurate diagnosis of amyloidosis because the symptoms may be similar to numerous other diseases and conditions that are more common than amyloidosis.

 Symptoms of amyloidosis are usually determined by the organ or function that is affected by the protein buildup.
 For example:

 - Amyloidosis in the kidneys will reduce the kidneys’ ability to filter waste and break down proteins.
 As a result, large amounts of protein may be found in the urine, causing “foamy” urine.
 The kidneys may even stop working.

 - Amyloidosis may cause the liver to greatly increase in size and function abnormally.

 - Amyloidosis of the heart may cause an irregular heartbeat, called an arrhythmia, enlarge the heart, and cause poor heart function.

 - Amyloidosis of the gastrointestinal tract may cause problems with the digestion and absorption of food nutrients, bleeding, blockages, and a thickened tongue, called macroglossia, as well as problems with the esophagus, including gastrointestinal reflux disease (GERD).